 Duplicating Episodes

-You can duplicate episodes from the episode menu as well.
+You can duplicate episodes from the hamburger menu on the left of the episode.
 This is a great way to keep your story within a single script during the writing phase, before 'splitting' it for production.

 Trashing/Deleting Episodes